hassanatif992-hash/urdu-ocr-codesaviours-si26-MuhammadHassaan/README.md

 Urdu is cursive, letters connect with each other, and many letters differ only by dots.
 Because of this, Tesseract is not fully reliable for Urdu OCR.

 A dedicated Urdu OCR model is required for better accuracy.

+## Week 3 Progress

+### Dataset Expansion

+- Expanded the Urdu OCR dataset to 205 valid image-text pairs.
+- Updated labels.csv with 205 entries.
+- Added synthetic Urdu text images.
+- Verified that there are no missing files, empty labels, or duplicate image paths.

+### PyTorch Dataset and DataLoader

+- Created a custom UrduOCRDataset class.
+- Implemented __init__, __len__, and __getitem__.
+- Used the TrOCR processor for images and text labels.
+- Split the dataset into 164 training and 41 testing samples.
+- Successfully loaded a batch using PyTorch DataLoader.

+**My dataset has 205 images and loads correctly.**